-In 1996, Dr. Don McKenzie, a British Columbia Professor in the Department of Sports Medicine and exercise physiologist, challenged the prevailing medical thinking that women treated for breast cancer should avoid rigorous upper body exercise for fear of developing lymphedema, a debilitating and chronic side effect of treatment.
+In 1996, Dr. Don McKenzie, a University of British Columbia Professor in the Department of Sports Medicine and exercise physiologist, challenged the prevailing medical thinking that women treated for breast cancer should avoid rigorous upper body exercise for fear of developing lymphedema, a debilitating and chronic side effect of treatment.

-He developed a program to determine the impact of exercise on breast cancer survivors, choosing dragon boat paddling as the epitome of strenuous, repetitive upper body exercise.
+Dr. McKenzie developed a program to determine the impact of exercise on breast cancer survivors, choosing dragon boat paddling as the epitome of strenuous, repetitive upper body exercise.
 He trained twenty-four breast cancer volunteers in a gym for three months, introduced them to dragon boats and taught them paddling techniques.
 At the end of the three-month season on the water none of the women had lymphedema.
 Further, while Dr. McKenzie’s medical research was underway, the women found they were fitter, healthier and happier.
 They loved the camaraderie and support of their fellow paddlers and had regained control of their lives.
 They realized that dragon boat paddling could become a means to raise awareness of breast cancer and of the ability of survivors to lead normal lives.
 They named their team ‘Abreast In A Boat’ and invited other survivors to share their exciting experience.

-Since 1996, as more and more interest came about, representatives from different countries joined together to paddle in different places including Canada, Australia, Italy, Penang, New Zealand, Singapore, Poland and the United States.
-In 2005, a celebration of the start of Abreast In A Boat took place in Vancouver, Canada – an international event with over 2000 breast cancer survivors from around the world.
-Following this Festival, Australia hosted ‘Abreast in Australia’ in 2007.
+Since 1996, as more and more interest came about, representatives from different countries joined together to paddle in different places including Canada, Australia, Italy, Penang, New Zealand, Singapore, Poland, and the United States.
+In 2005, a celebration of the start of Abreast In A Boat took place in Vancouver, Canada – an international event with over 2,000 breast cancer survivors from around the world.
+Following this festival, Australia hosted ‘Abreast in Australia’ in 2007.
 Further festivals followed in Peterborough, Canada in 2010 and in Sarasota, Florida in 2014.
 Each festival provides breast cancer survivors with the opportunity to network, attend workshops, paddle and celebrate life!

 In 1997, Dragons Abreast Toronto, the world’s second dragon boat team for breast cancer paddlers, was founded by Eleanor Nielsen after meeting members of Abreast In A Boat in Vancouver.
 Early in the team recruitment process, she was joined by Rose Jones and Marilyn Schneider, who helped steer the early years.
 33 eager novices made up the first team.
 It wasn’t long before there were enough members for 2 crews.
 The goal of the team, according to Nielsen, is to demonstrate that there is life after breast cancer.
 The benefits of improved physical fitness and support of team members make the sport of dragon boat racing extremely popular among breast cancer survivors.